telerik/teststudio-docs/docs/general-information/test-results/executive-dashboard.md

 * **View Log** - Show the test execution log with option to copy it to clipboard.

 ![Project View][8]

+The version and additional information aboute the Executive Dashboard is available in the **About** button in the header.

 [1]: /img/general-information/test-results/executive-dashboard/fig1.png
 [2]: /img/general-information/test-results/executive-dashboard/fig2.png